MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/analysis-services-management-pack-supported-configuration.md

 ---
 ms.assetid: a9edb3f9-ca6d-4b40-b202-4a9b5728dbc1
-title: Scope and Supported Configuration in Management Pack for SQL Server Analysis Services
+title: Scope and supported configuration in Management Pack for SQL Server Analysis Services
 description: This article explains the scope and supported configuration for Management Pack for SQL Server Analysis Services
 author: TDzakhov
 ms.author: v-tdzakhov